Byflaten

 Byflaten or Veldre is a village in Ringsaker Municipality in Innlandet county, Norway.
 The village is located about 4 km northwest of the town of Brumunddal.
 Veldre Church is located on the west side of the village.

-The 0.2 km2 village has a population (2021) of 258 and a population density of 1270 PD/km2.
+The 0.2 km2 village has a population (2024) of 254 and a population density of 1270 PD/km2.

 The area surrounding the village is known as Veldre.
 The area is highly productive farmland and pine forests.
-The higher points in Veldre offer a splendid view over the Hedemarken district and southern parts of the lake Mjøsa.
+The higher points in Veldre offer a splendid view over the Hedmarken district and southern parts of the lake Mjøsa.